 I find it challenging to work on a craft project during the day because my girls don’t have the same nap times.
 When one goes down for a snooze, the other wakes up.
 But yesterday afternoon, they went on a synchronize nap for almost 2 hours so I was able to work on some thank you cards I wanted to give to friends who brought their little ones to have a playdate with our toddler on her 2nd birthday.

-But eventually after supper was done, kiddos were fed, and my husband finally got home from work, I was able to finish my…
+But eventually after supper was done, and my husband finally got home from work, I was able to finish my cupcake cards.

 Don’t you just want to eat them?
 Hahaha.
 I think my baby would if they are within her reach.
 She likes to put everything in her mouth!

 But of course, as I was about to write my note, I had an epiphany… why not write the word thanks across the bottom of my cupcake?
 Duh!
 It’s a thank you card after all!
 SO I DID!
-I borrowed the purple and pink crayola markers my daughter got for her birthday and used them as first layer.
+I used the purple and pink crayola markers my daughter got for her birthday and wrote the word thanks.
 And then topped it off using my coloured fine point sharpie markers to make the letters more defined.
-Later, I added little butterflies in pink and purple close to the word thanks.
+Later, I punched out little butterflies in pink and purple and glued them close to the word thanks.
 (I thought I took a picture of the finished product, but I guess I didn’t.
-Ooppsss!).
+Ooppsss!
+Sorry!).
 I used the punched paper as border in the inside, so it looks like this…

 (At least that one I was able to take a snap shot before heading out the door).
 And then I sealed the envelope using the self-adhesive border gem you see sitting on top of the envelope.